-The CFMB was created to support companies and drive a race to the top.
-It tracks the apparel and textiles sector’s progress toward more sustainable materials sourcing, as well as alignment with global efforts like the Sustainable Development Goals and the transition to a circular economy.
+The CFMB program launched the Material Change Index (MCI) in 2019 to drive a race to the top.
+The MCI tracks the apparel and textile sector’s progress towards more sustainable materials sourcing, as well as alignment with global efforts like the Sustainable Development Goals and the transition to a circular economy.

-Participating in the CFMB is voluntary and free.
+Participating in the CFMB program is voluntary and free.
 Your company will receive:

 - The opportunity to demonstrate leadership through the public Material Change Index.